THE HISTORY OF THE U DISTRICT STREET FAIR

 A U DISTRICT TRADITION, ROOTED IN CHANGE

 Share your U District Street Fair memories: Do you have a favorite personal memory of the U District Street Fair?
-This year, The U District Partnership is collecting stories and photos about the event from those who ave attended or participated in the past.
+This year, The U District Partnership is collecting stories and photos about the event from those who have attended or participated in the past.

 The University District served as north Seattle’s vibrant main street for the first half of the 20th Century, with a variety of department stores, boutiques, restaurants, movie palaces and concert halls.
 By the late 1950s, Interstate 5 construction forever changed the landscape and access to the University District.
 Much like the opening of the U District light rail station in 2021, access to a new regional transportation system brought hope of increased economic activity, as well as new competition from other regional shopping destinations like Northgate Mall, which had opened in 1950.
 The opening of the University Village in 1956, on the site of a former city landfill, also began to pull economic prosperity from the Ave.
 The U District business community responded to this new competition by promoting the concentration of stores on the Ave as a “department store eight blocks long,” but change was omnipresent.